 - People don’t realize they subscribed.
 Sometimes people give an email address in exchange for an instant value, like a helpful marketing guide or a sales coupon.
 If you don’t mention they will receive emails, some of these uninformed “subscribers” may immediately opt-out after the first email.
 Double opt-in solves this issue.

 - They are overwhelmed with your email campaigns.
 In email marketing, less is better.
 Receiving emails too often irritates subscribers and results in opt-out no matter how much value you put in your emails.

-- Your emails are not displayed properly.
-If you stuff your emails with embedded videos, and background images, some email service providers will fail to display your message correctly.
-Confused subscribers might want to stop this mess.
+- Your emails are not displayed correctly.
+If you stuff your emails with embedded videos, and background images, some email service providers will fail to display your messages correctly.
+Confused subscribers might just want to stop this mess.

 - Irrelevant content.
-Let’s say at the beginning of your relationships you promised to send newsletters with hacks and innovations every week and special promotions twice a month.
-Sending boring and outdated content instead may break the recipients’ expectations and they will opt-out or mark the email as spam.
+Let’s say at the beginning of your relationship, you promised to send newsletters with hacks and innovations every week and special promotions twice a month.
+Sending boring and outdated content instead may break the recipients’ expectations, and they will opt-out or mark the email as spam.

 - You’re too pushy with promotions.
 If you send discounts, sales, coupons day after day, jumping at subscribers like a backstreet gangster, it might be too much for them.
 Combine promotions with newsletters or any valuable yet non-promotional content to grow the feelings of trust and loyalty among your audience.

 How to reduce email opt-out?